kosli-dev/cli/docs.kosli.com/content/tutorials/unauthorized_iac_changes.md

 {{<hint info>}}
 In this tutorial, we use a simple setup where the terraform state file is stored locally.
-In production cases, however, the state file would be stored in some cloud storage (e.g. AWS S3)
+In production cases, however, the state file would be stored in some cloud storage (e.g. AWS S3).
+In such cases, you would need to download the state file from the remote backend after it was updated by the authorized change.

 Note that we set both `--build-url` and `--commit-url` to fake URLs.
 These are normally defaulted in CI.
 {{</hint>}}